jhaenchen/procrastitask/README.md

 ### Future features:

-* More dynamics: linear-with-cap, gaussian, gaussian-with-shelf
+* More dynamics: linear-with-cap, gaussian, gaussian-with-shelf, peak-at-due-time
 * Multi coordinate support (joy, stress, love, etc, these should all be units in our list of life)